Eating healthy often means that you're going to pile on the veggies at every meal, so why not get creative with them?

 This is where things like avocado and nuts or seeds come into play.
 I very often add avocado to a salad as I love the creamy texture it adds as well as the boost of healthy fats and fiber.
 You can also opt for chopped or slivered nuts or some seeds like sunflower or pepitas (pumpkin seeds).

-My typical dressing is some variation of the following:
+My typical dressing is some variation of the following, whisked together:

-1/4 cup acid (vinegar or citrus juice like lemon, lime, or orange) 1/2-1tsp mustard
+- 1/4 cup acid (vinegar or citrus juice like lemon, lime, or orange)

-If I'm feeling like kicking it up or making it interesting, I'll add other seasonings like some garlic powder or maybe fresh herbs.
+If I'm feeling like kicking it up or making it interesting, I'll add some fresh herbs as well.
 If the salad is going to be extra bitter (kale or lots of spicy veggies), I may add a touch of honey or pomegranate molasses to the dressing to mellow it out against the veggies.

-If I'm away from home or dining out, I keep it simple with my Kasandrinos EVOO, fresh lemon, salt, and pepper.
+If I'm away from home or dining out, I keep it simple with EVOO, fresh lemon, salt and pepper.

 There you go!
 All of that goes down very quickly in my head when I go to the fridge to pull things from it for the salad.
 It's a matter of having ingredients on-hand, and then getting creative with them!

-Check out this hashtag for tons of my salads to get inspiration, and don't forget to join me over on Instagram since I post all of this there, and only a portion of it also here on the blog or on Facebook.
+Check out this hashtag for tons of my salads to get inspiration, and don't forget to join me over on Instagram for even more inspo!